NoumenaDigital/npl-starter/README.md

 ```
 OR create a simple local copy of that project using the NPL CLI:
 ```
-npl init --projectDir my-npl-starter --templateUrl https://github.com/NoumenaDigital/npl-starter/archive/refs/heads/master.zip
+npl init --projectDir my-npl-starter --templateUrl https://github.com/NoumenaDigital/npl-starter/archive/refs/heads/iou-bare.zip
 ```

 If you wish to use GitHub Codespaces instead, make sure you are logged into GitHub, open this project from the
-[npl-starter repository](https://github.com/NoumenaDigital/npl-starter/), and click on the `Use this template` button
+`iou-bare` branch of the [npl-starter repository](https://github.com/NoumenaDigital/npl-starter/tree/iou-bare), and
-top right.
-The NPL CLI, docker and the VS Code NPL-Dev extension will automatically be installed for you in the
+click on the `Use this template` button top right.
+The NPL CLI, docker and the VS Code NPL-Dev extension will
-Codespace.
+automatically be installed for you in the Codespace.

 ## Checking the installation